hydrationdynamics/flardl/README.md

 enjoys keeping track of statistics, and you decide to try fishing.
-At first, you have a single fishing rod and you go fishing at a series of local lakes where your catch consists of small bony fishes called "crappies".
+At first, you have a single fishing rod and you go fishing at a series of local lakes where your catch consists of \_small fishes called "crappies".
 Your records reval that while the rate of catching fishes can vary from day to day--fish might be hungry or not--the average size of your catch is pretty stable.
 Bigger ponds tend to have bigger fish